 If you love to sketch or draw butterflies, you may like the page where I explain the process of drawing and coloring in every detail.

 At this stage, you have ready the basic sketch of a butterfly.
 Total contour outline, wing design, and body contour.

 Here comes the part where your butterfly starts to emerge.

 Enlarge the image above and observe how I filled up the pattern on the wings.

 Only simple and very rough pencil strokes.
 That is just enough.
 Speed is the key.

 Quickly finish the rest of the wing pattern.
-Sketch the flower in similar fashion.
+Similarly, sketch the flower.

-Notice that stems of the flower are darker than petals.
+Notice that the stems of the flower are darker than petals.